 Under the proposed conjunctive management framework areas of the hydrogeological system where there is a direct hydraulic connection with surface water (identified as Category A) it is proposed that groundwater abstraction will effectively be managed as equivalent surface water abstraction.
 In those areas where there is a moderate to low hydraulic connection (Category C), groundwater abstraction will be managed in terms of a groundwater allocation volume established to limit the maximum cumulative depletion of baseflow at a catchment (or sub-catchment) scale.
-In intervening areas (Category B) it is proposed to manage groundwater abstraction through a combination of temporal pumping restrictions (i.e. river and stream minimum flow cut-offs) and groundwater allocation rates.
+In intervening areas (Category B) it is proposed to manage groundwater abstraction through a combination of temporal pumping restrictions (i.e. river and stream minimum flow cut-offs) and groundwater allocation determined on the basis of local hydrogeological conditions and abstraction rates.